learnbyexample/100_page_python_intro/100_page_python_intro.md

 1.5e-05
 ```

 Unlike integers, floating-point numbers have a limited precision.
-Python will automatically convert very small or very large floating-point numbers to the exponential notation.
+While displaying very small or very large floating-point numbers, Python will automatically convert them to the exponential notation.

 ```ruby
 >>> 0.0000000001234567890123456789